EchoMAV/donington_docs/docs/software.md

 2. Many USB devices will enumerate, including one which should be a RNDIS network interface.

 !!! note
     On Windows, you will need to install the driver before the RNDIS network device will function.
-The installer is located in the `driver` will be available in the mass storage device which will enumerate in the step above.
+The installer is located in the `driver` folder which will be available in the mass storage device which will enumerate in the step above.

 3. Open a web browser at 192.168.3.1 to access the Septentrio configuration UI.
 4. Go to the NMEA/SBF Out tab